 What does that mean exactly?
-Well, resin wicker is a flexible, synthetic material that resembles natural wood wicker, but is spectacularly weather proof.
-Unlike natural wicker, resin wicker won’t become brittle, crack, or fade over time – it holds its color and supple texture even with exposure to extreme heat, cold, dryness, and moisture.
-Coupled with a powdered aluminum frame – which is both lightweight and completely rust-free – and stain-free, water-resistant Sunbrella fabric cushions, and you’ve got a furniture set that will last you a lifetime, whether you want a simple table and chairs like the Verona set, or a comfortable, exotic-looking lounge like this Maxime Lounge Set.
+Well, resin wicker is a flexible, synthetic material that resembles natural wood wicker, but is spectacularly weather-proof.
+Unlike natural wicker, resin wicker won’t become brittle, crack, or fade over time.
+It holds its color and supple texture even with exposure to extreme heat, cold, dryness, and moisture.
+Pair that with a powdered aluminum frame – which is both lightweight and completely rust-free – and stain-free, water-resistant Sunbrella fabric cushions?
+And you’ve got a furniture set that will last you a lifetime.

 Smarter Wood = Better Wood

-Choosing patio furniture made of durable materials has a huge impact on the way your outdoor furniture will look, especially over time.
+Choosing durable patio furniture will have a huge impact on the way your outdoor furniture looks over time.
 In fact, even choosing one type of wood over another can make a big difference.
-While some woods crack and fade over time, patio furniture made of ipa or teak are naturally denser and more water resistant.
-And while something like this Teak 5 Piece Dining Set will naturally fade and gray over time, it won’t splinter, warp, or split the way other woods will.
-That means that not only will it look better over time (aged rather than worn), but it will also last a whole lot longer.
+While some woods crack and fade over time, patio furniture made of dense, water resistant woods like ipa or teak will retain more of their original beauty as they age.
+Any wood will naturally fade and gray over time without regular maintenance.
+But denser wood is less likely to splinter, warp, or split the way other woods will.
+That means that not only will it look better over time, but it will also last a whole lot longer.

 Just like durability, maintenance is another important quality that you want to look for in your patio furniture.
-Even the nicest materials will degrade over time if they’re not properly cared for, so you need to be honest with yourself about how much time you’re willing to take to keep your patio furniture in prime condition.
-Even really nice, weather-resistant woods like teak should be re-sealed at least once a year, and while powdered aluminum and resin wicker won’t rust or fade, they can stain, so be sure to keep them dry.
-All of Caluco’s outdoor furniture, like this Dijon Sectional Set, uses patented Sunbrella fabric cushions that are highly water and stain resistant, but should still be wiped down and dried off after use to prevent the growth of mildew.
+Even the nicest materials will degrade over time if you don’t care for them properly; you need to be honest with yourself about how much time you’re willing to take to keep your patio furniture in prime condition, and buy accordingly.
+Even quality, weather-resistant woods like teak need a good re-sealing at least once a year.
+While powdered aluminum and resin wicker won’t rust or fade, they can stain, so be sure to keep them dry.
+Sunbrella fabric cushions (a go-to for outdoor upholstery) are highly water and stain resistant, but should still be wiped down and dried off after use to prevent the growth of mildew.

-If you’re genuinely anti-maintenance, look for a sling-back patio set like this Venice Lounge Set.
-It uses the same Sunbrella fabric, but without any padding to worry about, so if it gets wet, the liquid will run right off and dry quickly.
-Plus, it’s made with embedded color that won’t fade, and has a stain and soil resistant coating so, at worst, you’ll have to wipe the surface down with soapy water.
-Combined with a rust-proof powdered aluminum frame, this is a patio set practically takes care of itself.
+If you’re genuinely anti-maintenance, you’ve got to shop synthetic furniture.
+Look for pieces with weather-resistant synthetic mesh (like Textilene) rather than thick cushions.
+These might be a little less comfortable.
+But getting rid of any padding means that if your furniture gets wet, the liquid will run right off and it will dry quickly.
+Traditional cushions tend to absorb water and stay soggy, which can damage them over time.
+Fabrics like Textilene and Sunbrella are made with embedded color that won’t fade, and many also have a stain and soil resistant coating.
+At worst, you’ll have to wipe the surface down with soapy water.
+Pair it with a rust-proof powdered aluminum frame, and you’ll get a patio set that practically takes care of itself.

 Keep Your Own Personal Needs In Mind